preset-io/promptimize/README.md

 ## Problem + POV

-Millions of product builders are currently trying to figure out how to bring the power of AI into the products and experiences they are building.
+Thousands of product builders are currently trying to figure out how to bring the power of AI into the products and experiences they are building.
 The probabilistic (often semi-random, sometimes hectic) nature of LLMs makes this a challenge.